-- School-based resources (counselor, familly resource and youth service centers, health center) - Community-based resources (behavioral health provider, grief counselors, health clinic, social services)
+- School-based resources (counselor, family resource and youth service centers, health center) - Community-based resources (behavioral health providers, grief counselors, health clinics, social services)

-Supporting Transitions During the First Weeks
+Supporting Transitions

 Schools may have to manage a variety of behaviors that jeopardize a positive school climate and may create re-traumatization for students and staff.
 Unstructured times at school can be challenging and potentially dangerous, especially for vulnerable students.
 Plan to prevent problems and encourage teaching proactive behavior during daily transitions focused on before school, moving from class to class, breaks, lunch and after school.
 The emphasis should be on: